iree-org/iree/docs/website/docs/deployment-configurations/bare-metal.md

 machine-specific linker scripts and/or board support packages (BSPs).

-Bare-metal deployment typically uses IREE's LLVM compiler target much like the [CPU - Local](./cpu-local.md) configuration, but using a limited subset of IREE's CPU HAL driver code at runtime to load and execute compiled programs.
+Bare-metal deployment typically uses IREE's LLVM compiler target much like the [CPU configuration](./cpu.md), but using a limited subset of IREE's CPU HAL driver code at runtime to load and execute compiled programs.

 ## Prerequisites